cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/StyrofoamPlates.md

 ---
 section: My Favourite Bands
-displayTitle: Death
+displayTitle: Death Cab For Cutie's Styrofoam Plates
-uriTitle: Death
+uriTitle: styrofoam-plates
 ---

-Death Cab For Cutie's Styrofoam Plates

 I'm par for the course
 Just as I have been living,